What The Nest offers, how participation works, who it is for, how support links to real-life outcomes, and how to get started.

 Want more detailed session information?

-The Session Information Tool explains participant experience, functional-capacity focus areas and NE-delivered support descriptions across different age groups and support pathways.
+The Session Information Tool explains participant experience, functional-capacity focus areas, likely support needs, and NE-delivered support descriptions across different age groups and support pathways.

 The tool is informational only.
 Final support pathways and service alignment are reviewed by NE during follow-up.